WinVector/Examples/CensusAdultIncomeExample/ExampleRun.md

 colnames(dTest) <- colnames
 ```

-Now we use vtreat to prepare the data for analysis.
+Now we use `vtreat` to prepare the data for analysis.
 The goal of vtreat is to ensure a ready-to-dance data frame in a statistically valid manner.
 We are respecting the test/train split and building our data preparation plan only on the training data (though we do apply it to the test data).
-This step hides a huge number of potential problems through automated repairs:
+This step helps with a huge number of potential problems through automated repairs:

 -   re-encoding missing values
 -   dealing with large cardinality categorical variables